 Things to keep in mind when working with NEXD ad tags

-- Does the platform our tag states match the platform you are inserting our tag to?
-If you use extra ad servers, use them only for tracking purposes.
+- If you use extra ad servers, use them only for tracking purposes.

 - Remember to change only the URL part or "YOUR-URL-HERE" and nothing else (don’t delete the macro!).
 Everything else is vital for all platform integrations.